 Students are to be provided with curriculum and assessments that align with Ferris’ criteria.
 Faculty members should contact their academic department should they have any questions regarding course curriculum standards.

 Students must complete an “Authorization to Release Information Form” if they wish to have their grades and other academic records discussed with their parents or guardians.
 The FerrisNow program can provide this form.
-(Please note, the student must complete the form.
-No parent/guardian signature is needed).
+(The student must complete the form.
+A parent/guardian signature is not needed).

 The Office of Transfer and Secondary School Partnerships sends a fax to the high schools with the midterm grade report for their FerrisNow students.
 While Ferris professors are not required to enter midterm grades, it is helpful for the high school to know how students are performing in your course.
 We may need to consider withdrawing students if their grades are low.

-The faculty member is responsible for providing information regarding textbooks and any other required course materials to Leah Melichar.
-Leah will share this information with the high school so students are prepared on the first day of class.
-Leah can be reached at (231) 591-5980 or at [email protected]
+The faculty member is responsible for providing information regarding textbooks and any other required course materials to the FerrisNow Program.
+FerrisNow will share this information with the high school so students are prepared on the first day of class.
+FerrisNow can be reached at (231) 591-5985 or at [email protected].

 Information/issues not covered in this document

-Contact Leah Melichar with the FerrisNow Program should you need information not included in this document, or if you encounter an issue that is not included.
-She can be reached at [email protected] or at (231) 591-5980.
+Contact Lthe FerrisNow Program should you need information not included on this website, or if you encounter an issue that is not included.
+FerrisNow can be reached at [email protected] or at (231) 591-5985.

 Students who complete at least three college credits with a “C” or higher through Ferris while in high school may qualify for the FerrisNext Scholarship should they choose to attend Ferris after high school.
 The scholarship is valued at $1000/per year ($4000 for four years).

 Detailed information and complete scholarship criteria is available at on the Incoming Freshmen Scholarships webpage.
 Faculty may to share this information with FerrisNow students.
-Contact Leah Melichar with the FerrisNow Program if you would like scholarship flyers to distribute to your students.
+Contact the FerrisNow Program if you would like scholarship flyers to distribute to your students.